 That’s it!
 Seriously!
 Rock on.

 We hope this tutorial helped you create a multi-page form in WordPress with ease.
-If you liked this article, you might also enjoy our tutorial on how to create a survey in WordPress.
+If you liked this article, you might also enjoy our tutorials on how to create a Typeform style form and how to create a survey in WordPress.